Requires an LP360 Drone license.

 3. Click Next.

 1. You can review batch processing job estimates.
-When you are satisfied, click Submit to run your POSPac session.
+When you are satisfied, select Submit to submit your Post Process Trajectory (PPT) job to the Job Manager .

 3. Click Close to dismiss the dialog.

-Note - Note that running POSPac UAV does not create any new layers in your project.
-If you need to externally check the POSPac output was created and added to your project data set, you can browse to the Cycle\POS folder of your project and verify a PostProcessedTraj.txt file was written here.
-There will also be a new subfolder named POSPac_yymmdd_tttttt for each POSPac job you run.
-These subfolders contain detailed logs and files related to POSPac processing and are useful for troubleshooting issues.
+Note: Note that running a post process trajectory (PPT) job does not create any new layers in your project.
+If you need to externally check that the output was created and added to your project data set, you can browse to the Cycle\POS folder of your project and verify a PostProcessedTraj.txt file was written here.
+There will also be a new subfolder named POSPac_yymmdd_tttttt for each job you run.
+These subfolders contain detailed logs and files related to trajectory processing and are useful for troubleshooting issues.

 Comments